Diversity, Equity and InclusionRead More about Diversity, Equity and Inclusion

 Diversity and inclusion is a key issue we have chosen to promote, and for us, it is a significant component of sustainability management.
 Strauss was established based on the vision of our founders, Dr. Richard and Hilda Strauss, to build a nation by way of food.
 As a commercial company that operates in various communities in Israel and around the world, we understand that the broader the range of people with diverse outlooks and capabilities that we include, the more we will be able to deepen our identity as values-based – fair, humane, innovative and relevant – and improve our ability to be a more successful company.

 The aspiration to be a more diverse and inclusive company is a way of life for Strauss.
-A central emphasis of the entire company is promoting women, alongside creating a culture of inclusion in all its aspects, at every site, in keeping with the local populations, and encouraging diverse hiring that represents the populations in which we operate.
+A central emphasis of the entire company is promoting women, alongside creating a culture of inclusion in all its aspects, at every site, in keeping with the local populations, and encouraging diverse hiring that represents the populations in which we operate. workforce diversity policy and management is oversight by the Senior Vice President of Human Resources.
 In 2020, we updated our organizational goals on this subject.
 This is how we plan to continue to support the processes and changes that are taking place in the companies, and we will challenge ourselves to develop and improve.

 Focus and goals of Strauss Group in the area of diversity and inclusion: